GeorgeLongRoad/COMP1-Task-Sheet-1/Task Sheet 1 Questions.md

 ## Pseudo-Code

 	FUNCTION GetPlayerName()
-		Leaderboard = INPUT ''DO you want to add your score to the high score table? (y or n):
-		IF Leaderboard[0].lower() <- 'y' THEN
-			OUTPUT '' ''
 		PlayerName = INPUT ''Please enter your name: '' WHILE LEN(PlayerName) == 0:
 			OUPUT ''You must enter something for your name.''
-				PlayerName = INPUT ''Please enter your name: '' END WHILE
+			PlayerName = INPUT ''Please enter your name: '' RETURN PlayerName
-		ELSE IF Leaderboard[0].lower() <- 'n' THEN
-			CALL DisplayMenu
-			CALL GetMenuChoice
+			END WHILE
-		END IF
+	END FUNCTION

-		RETURN PlayerName
+# Task 3(b)

+1. The function that adds the scores to the table is UpdateRecentScores()